Challenges and Opportunities in Offline Reinforcement Learning from Visual Observations: Introduction

 \section{Introduction}

-Many prominent recent successes in deep learning have come from training models on large datasets~\citep{alexnet, bert, gpt3}.
-By contrast, the reinforcement learning (RL,~\citet{sutton_book_2018}) paradigm is typically characterized by agents learning from \emph{online interaction}, which is often expensive or potentially even impractical to collect in abundant quantities. \emph{Offline} (or batch) reinforcement learning~\citep{batchmodeRL, offlinerl_survey} aims to address these issues by leveraging pre-collected datasets to train and deploy autonomous agents without requiring any online interaction with an environment.
+The reinforcement learning (RL,~\citet{sutton_book_2018}) paradigm is conventionally characterized as learning from \emph{online interaction} with an environment.
+However, in many real-world settings, such as robotics or clinical decision-making, online interactions can be expensive or impossible to perform due to physical or safety constraints. \emph{Offline} (or batch) reinforcement learning~\citep{batchmodeRL, offlinerl_survey} aims to address this issue by leveraging pre-collected datasets to train and deploy autonomous agents without requiring online interaction with an environment.

-While offline reinforcement learning algorithms, both model-based~\citep{mopo, morel, mbop} and model-free~\citep{cql, kostrikov2021iql, td3bc, brac, bcq, kumar19bear}, have mastered challenging continuous control tasks, most prior works have relied on access to proprioceptive states~\citep{d4rl}.
-By contrast, there exists only a single study of offline reinforcement learning from \emph{visual observations}~\citep{lompo} for continuous control tasks, a problem setting for which there exist neither well-designed benchmarking tasks, nor any carefully evaluated baselines.
+While offline reinforcement learning algorithms, both model-based~\citep{mopo, morel, mbop} and model-free~\citep{cql, kostrikov2021iql, td3bc, brac, bcq, kumar19bear}, have mastered challenging continuous control tasks, most prior works have relied on access to proprioceptive states focusing on standardized benchmarking suites~\citep{d4rl}.
+In contrast, studies of offline reinforcement learning from \emph{visual observations}~\citep{lompo, shah2021ving, decision_transformer, florence2021implicit} have often focused on disparate tasks with bespoke datasets due to the lack of a well-designed benchmarking suite with carefully evaluated baselines.
+With this work, we aim to address both of these needs.

-Training agents offline from visual observations provides an opportunity to make reinforcement learning more widely applicable to real-world settings, where we have access to vast quantities of visual observations of desirable behaviors.
+Training agents from visual observations offline provides an opportunity to make reinforcement learning more widely applicable to real-world settings, where we have access to vast quantities of visual observations of desirable behaviors.
 For example, in autonomous driving~\citep{kendall2018learning}, large quantities of visual offline data already exist but have not been fully utilized~\citep{RobotCarDatasetIJRR, bdd100k}.
 Similarly, in robotics, data collection is expensive due to costs associated with set-up and human supervision.
 Effective, transferable offline reinforcement learning could allow us to reuse datasets gathered previously for different tasks or settings for unseen new problems~\citep{chebotaractionablemodels21}.
 Unlocking this potential would represent significant progress towards learning general-purpose agents for realistic problems.